rust-lang/rfcs/text/0000-pi-types.md

 ### Implementation complications

 It will likely not be hard to implement itself, by using an external SMT-solver (e.g., Z3).
-The real proble lies in the probles with performance and "obviousness" of the language.
+The real problem lies in the issues with performance and "obviousness" of the language.

 ## Candidates for additional rules